Your expert guide: awesome things to do in Segovia

 2 storey aqueduct at night. arches are lit yellow and are on right of photo heading into distance

-📌 This striking and famous aqueduct was built by the Romans sometime around the first century AD to move water from the mountains to the city.
+📌 This striking and famous ancient Roman aqueduct was built sometime around the first century AD to move water from the mountains to the city.
 The aqueduct remained intact under Visigoth and Moorish rule until 1072 when thirty-six arches were destroyed in the war between the Moors and the Catholics.
 This section was eventually restored at the end of the fifteenth century.

 📌 Incredibly, the aqueduct was used to transport water into the city until 1973.
 This is one of the best-preserved Roman aqueducts in the world and is a site not to be missed if you have a day in Segovia.